We encourage students, faculty and staff to engage globally. Use the resources on this page to prepare for travel.

-We recommend using the CIA World Factbook to get acquainted with where you’ll be working, and to check out relevant risks using Penn’s international travel safety guidance and the CDC’s info on traveler’s health.
+We recommend using the CIA World Factbook to get acquainted with where you’ll be traveling, and to check out relevant risks using Penn’s international travel safety guidance and the CDC’s info on traveler’s health.

 Penn’s GAR and associated travel insurance is provided to Penn faculty and staff while on Penn-affiliated travel.
 International Risk Management at Penn asks that you refrain from entering personal/leisure travel in GAR unless it is directly tied to a Penn-affiliated trip.
-However, for we recommend that you register International SOS and/or STEP to receive ongoing travel alerts during leisure trips.
+However, we still recommend that you register with International SOS and/or STEP to receive ongoing travel alerts during leisure trips.